Lisinopril: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- A headache and dizziness (the dizziness may be due to the blood pressure lowering effect of lisinopril and may be more apparent when going from a lying down to a sitting or standing position).
+- A headache and dizziness (the dizziness may be due to the blood pressure-lowering effect of lisinopril and may be more apparent when going from lying down to a sitting or standing position).
 Dizziness may also increase the risk of falls

 - A dry, persistent cough.
 Blurred vision, sweating, urine changes, and increases in creatinine and potassium may also occur

 - Rarely, lisinopril may adversely affect kidney function.
 Monitoring of kidney function and potassium levels should occur periodically in those receiving lisinopril.